unnisworld/unnisworld.github.io/_posts/20-01-08-Dijkstras-Algorithm.md

 Dijkstra’s algorithm only works with directed acyclic graphs, called DAGs for short.
 In other words, If there are cycles in graphs, Dijkstra’s algorithm doesn’t work.

 Dijkstra’s algorithm doesn’t work for graphs with negative weight edges.
-For graphs with negative weight edges, Bellman–Ford algorithm can be used
+For graphs with negative weight edges, Bellman–Ford algorithm can be used.

 # WORKING WITH DIJKSTRA’S ALGORITHM